SulmanK/Blog/docs/writing/posts/recsys_2024_modeling.md

 $$ \text{TF-IDF}(t, d) = TF(t, d) \times IDF(t)$$

-Next, we'll need to use a similarity method to compare documents such as cosine similarity or FAISS.
+Next, we need to use a similarity method to compare documents, such as cosine similarity or FAISS.

 ##### Cosine Similarity